 Your Data Value as an Advertising Target

 Consider the price advertisers pay to try to catch your eye.
-Facebook, Google and other digital ad brokers use your data for targeting.
-They capture your behavior and your consumer profile (your preferences, lifestyle, stage of life and various other attributes).
+Facebook, Google, and other digital ad brokers use your data for targeting.
+They capture your behavior and your consumer profile (your preferences, lifestyle, stage of life, and various other attributes).

 Facebook prospers from the fact that it knows a great deal about its users — its average US user spends about 40 minutes a day on the site, enhancing that knowledge.
 Facebook regularly runs batteries of statistical algorithms to match users with the products advertisers wish to promote.

 According to Wordstream, in 2017, the average cost per Google AdWords click was $2.32.
 Naturally, some clicks cost much more than that.
 The price is fixed by auction, so it varies with demand.
 The price for adwords for legal services, for example, can rise above $50 per click.
 Nice work if you can get it.

-If we take the total US revenues from digital advertising in 2017, about $83 billion and divide it by the population of US Internet users (roughly 287 million) you get the digital ad revenue per average Joe or Jane.
+If we take the total US revenues from digital advertising in 2017, about $83 billion, and divide it by the population of US Internet users (roughly 287 million) you get the digital ad revenue per average Joe or Jane.

 Your Data Value to Hackers

 Another way to look at the value of personal data is from the thief’s perspective.
 Data thieves usually steal personal data so they can sell it on the Dark Web to other thieves.
 If it wasn’t worth much they wouldn’t bother.

 Passwords can be valuable.
 Your Netflix password (if you have one) is worth about $3.00.
 Your Spotify password comes in at about $2.80.
-A password that walks you into a bank account with a balance in the region of $2000 commands a price of $100.
+A password that walks you into a bank account with a balance in the region of $2,000 commands a price of $100.
 For a balance of $15,000 or more, think in terms of $1,000.

 It’s difficult to estimate an average value for passwords and personal credentials.
-But if you include a collection of passwords for a bank account, a savings account, add in a few credit or debit cards, a driving license and a passport and assume just an average medical record, we are probably looking at $300, minimum.
+But if you include a collection of passwords for a bank account, a savings account, add in a few credit or debit cards, a driving license, and a passport and assume just an average medical record, we are probably looking at $300, minimum.

 Your Data Value as a Credit Score

-In 2016, Equifax made a healthy gross profit on revenues of just over $3.1 billion — the year before it managed to compromise the personal financial data to 147 million Americans.
+In 2016, Equifax made a healthy gross profit on revenues of just over $3.1 billion — the year before it managed to compromise the personal financial data of 147 million Americans.

 Roughly a quarter of those global revenues flow from the tens of thousands of companies that are interested in the creditworthiness of about 235 million Americans.
-The data that Equifax, Experian and TransUnion present to those companies is your personal financial data, gathered, aggregated and analyzed without so much as a “by you leave”.
+The data that Equifax, Experian and TransUnion present to those companies is your personal financial data, gathered, aggregated, and analyzed without so much as a “by you leave”.

-Let’s Examine The Personal Data Inventory
+Let’s Examine the Personal Data Inventory

 What is the inventory of your personal data?

 It is probably more extensive than you think.
-It consists of basic contact details (name, address, telephone, email) and official credentials that prove who you are, such as birth certificate, driver’s license, passport, social security number and so on.
+It consists of basic contact details (name, address, telephone, email) and official credentials that prove who you are, such as a birth certificate, driver’s license, passport, social security number, and so on.

 We can also include any memberships of associations or groups of any kind, such as sports clubs, retail warehouses, air miles programs, political affiliations, and so on.

-We also need to include all the digital permissions you manage: login details that provide access to web sites, software applications or digital services such as Netflix, Amazon Prime and so on.
+We also need to include all the digital permissions you manage: login details that provide access to websites, software applications, or digital services such as Netflix, Amazon Prime, and so on.

 Last, but by no means least, are your personal digital tracks — the full history of your digital activities.